-This is a blog that contains teaching resources for McKelvey faculty and instructors as we prepare for teaching this fall.
+This is a blog that contains teaching resources for McKelvey faculty and instructors.

 The Engineering Education Division in partnership with the McKelvey DEI Committee will be hosting a morning workshop focused on inclusivity in STEM courses.
 All McKelvey faculty and instructors are invited to join us on August 16th from 9am to noon.
 Denise Leonard, PhD, Associate Director for Graduate Student and Postdoc Programs at the Center for Teaching and Learning, will act as […]

 As indicated by Chancellor Martin’s message, Washington University in St. Louis will shift to remote instruction for the first two weeks of the Spring 2021 Semester.
 Loosely adhering to the adage that “[a] good start is half the battle,” the McKelvey Instructional Design Team encourages instructors to be intentional with the construction of their Canvas […]

 Canvas and many other software apps can be used to encourage interaction and build communication spaces.
 In McKelvey, the two most straightforward approaches are Canvas Discussion Boards and Piazza.
 Each can accomplish similar goals; however, each also has its own capabilities.
 Canvas Discussion Boards can create long discussion chains and foster a sense of student […]